On this list are thirteen of the best ways to save on top things to do in San Diego.

 Passes can be printed or accessed via a very convenient mobile app.

-Update: Save up to $60 on All-Inclusive Child Go San Diego Cards through December 31, 2018.
+Exclusive Discount for LJM Readers: Save 10% off of All-Inclusive Go San Diego Cards through March 31, 2019.
 No code necessary, just use the button below.Buy the Go San Diego Card

 There are several ways to bundle major theme parks together.